aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M04-Unit 6 Create a Traffic Manager profile using the Azure portal.md

 1. Verify that the web app is still responding.
 As the primary endpoint was not available, the traffic was instead routed to the failover endpoint to allow the web site to still function.

     >**Note**: The command executes asynchronously (as determined by the -AsJob parameter), so while you will be able to run another PowerShell command immediately afterwards within the same PowerShell session, it will take a few minutes before the resource groups are actually removed.

+## Review
+In this lab, you have completed:
++ Create the web apps
++ Create a Traffic Manager profile
++ Add Traffic Manager endpoints
++ Test the Traffic Manager profile

 ## You have successfully completed the lab.